Ekuation

 Grade=(Component Score×Component Weight)(Component Weights)\text{Grade} = \frac{\sum(\text{Component Score} \times \text{Component Weight})}{\sum(\text{Component Weights})}

 Adjusts raw scores based on class performance (e.g., adding points to shift the average).
-A common simple curve formula might be:
+This calculator uses a simple adjustment:

 Curved Grade=Raw Score+(Desired AverageClass Average)\text{Curved Grade} = \text{Raw Score} + (\text{Desired Average} - \text{Class Average})